Best ways to borrow money

 Pros of borrowing money from a buy-now, pay-later app

 If you’re looking to spread out a large purchase over several months, a loan from a buy-now, pay-later app is another option to consider.
-These apps partner with retailers and even airlines and hotels to help you finance these items.
+These apps partner with retailers and even airlines and hotels to help you finance these purchases.

 Cons of borrowing money from a buy-now, pay-later app